the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### What issues are trainers facing today?
 There are already some people out there who are teaching RSE related topics sometimes in university structures, but often outside of formal structures.
 The community discussion shed some light on the issues our trainers are facing now.
-Currently they are often teaching workshop like formats in research institutions.
+Currently, they are often teaching workshop like formats in research institutions.

 - There are outreach issues.
 We emphasize that there are two dimensions to this: First it is important that we inform students that workshops exist, and then, the more important part, we also need to motivate people to invest the time for a workshop.
 - Adaptation of material to the target audience has been identified as a time consuming task.